sutta » mn » Majjhima Nikāya 22

 Evameva kho, bhikkhave, idhekacce moghapurisā dhammaṁ pariyāpuṇanti—

-In the same way, a foolish person memorizes the teaching …
+In the same way, a futile person memorizes the teaching …

 suttaṁ, geyyaṁ, veyyākaraṇaṁ, gāthaṁ, udānaṁ, itivuttakaṁ, jātakaṁ, abbhutadhammaṁ, vedallaṁ.